 The attendance of 6th Form pupils is below expected levels.
 In 2021-22 attendance we 85.5% with 11 pupils classed as persistent absence.
 For the Autumn Term attendance stood at 86.4% and for Spring Term the level was 85.5% with an overall level to the end of Term 4 being 86%.
-To the end of Term 4 there are 14 pupils classed as persistent absence.
+At the end of the academic year, attendance stood at 82.7% with 27 pupils classed as persistent absence (4 are part of the Engage Pathway and not based at Ufton Lane) and 5 pupils were classed as severe absence (1 being part of Engage and not based at Ufton Lane).
 Staff work in partnership with parents to ensure that attendance is high and work to resolve any challenges that might hinder attendance.
 Attitudes from both students and parents are consistently positive.